Fridays with Vicky 84

 To be honest, the question is not IF you will have any issues with your WordPress site the question is WHEN it will happen.
 There`s a lot of techie stuff in the background and a lot of things that can go wrong.

-I`m not here to discurage you at all.
+I`m not here to discourage you at all.
 I`m here to encourage you, to stay positive even when things get rough.

-It’s when things like this happens, that the committed marketer push through…
+It’s when things like this happen, that the committed marketer pushes through…

 So how do you deal with an issue like this?

 I am NOT a tech person, sure I understand basic HTML but that`s as far as it goes.
 When it comes to coding and files I rather just stay out of it.

 Here`s My NON “Techy” Way to Deal with My “Techy” Issues

 - Latest Change to Your Site?
 What was the last thing you did to your site?
 Did you install a plugin, a new theme?
 Check and see if the issue has something to do with that.